RevealBi/Documentation/en/fields/overview.md

 ## Fields

 This section describes the different options for applying transformations to the fields in your dataset.
-By applying filters, the information in your fields can be optimized for your business analysis.
-You can remove any unnecessary noise, highlight the most valuable aspects, and summarize information in many useful ways.
+By applying filters, you can optimize the information in your fields for your business analysis.
+Remove any unnecessary noise, highlight the most valuable aspects, and summarize information in many useful ways.

 ![Field-Rules-Settings.png](images/Field-Rules-Settings.png)